Women to power Sri Lanka's mangrove conservation plan

 “People who live near mangroves tell us the trees act as a buffer against the wind and heavy rains, breaking their intensity just before they make landfall,” said Douglas Thisera, director for coastal conservation at Sudeesa, formerly known as the Small Fishers Federation of Lanka.

-Mangrove swamps also store carbon, sequestering it in the top few metres of underwater soil and keeping it there longer than other trees.
+Mangrove swamps also store carbon, sequestering it in the top few meters of underwater soil and keeping it there longer than other trees.

 MICRO-LOANS